 Join the Macrame for Beginners Facebook Group!

 We work with many talented Macrame teachers, which you can all find on our Featured Macrame Teachers page.
-Check out these posts to discover their amazing tutorials and read the interviews we did together to get them know them better!
+Check out these posts to discover their amazing tutorials!

-Interview + Make Beautiful Home Decor with Macrame teacher Habit Made
+- Home Decor Projects by Macrame teacher Habit Made

 About Macrame for Beginners